 - If you make the peanut sauce in advance, it will thicken in the fridge so adjust it with water by adding 1 tablespoon at a time to reach your desired consistency.

 - I used unsweetened and unsalted peanut butter.
-If you are using a sweetened and salted peanut butter start with 3 tbsp soy sauce and 1 tablespoon maple syrup and adjust according to your taste.
+If you are using a sweetened and salted peanut butter start with 3 tablespoon soy sauce and 1 tablespoon maple syrup and adjust according to your taste.

 - I have tried this with regular vinegar and apple cider vinegar.
 I found regular vinegar to be way too harsh.
 If you don’t have rice vinegar, i recommend substituting with apple cider vinegar.